PEDIATRIC SLEEP APNEA

 During sleep, all of the muscles in the body become more relaxed.
 This includes the muscles that help keep the throat open so air can flow into the lungs.
 This can lead to sleeping problems.

 Normally, the throat remains open enough during sleep to let air pass by.
 However, some children have a narrow throat.
 This is often because of large tonsils or adenoids, which partially block the airflow resulting in disturbed sleep.
 When the muscles in their upper throat relax during sleep, the tissues close in and block the airway.
-This stop in breathing is called apnea
+This stop in breathing is called apnea.

 Other factors that also may increase the risk of pediatric sleep apnea in children include: